jupyterhub/repo2docker/CONTRIBUTING.md

 py.test -s tests/<path-to-test>
 ```

+# Updating libraries installed for all repos

+For both the conda and virtualenv base environments, we install specific
+pinned versions of all dependencies.
+We explicitly list the dependencies
+we want, then *freeze* them at commit time to explicitly list all the
+transitive dependencies at current versions.
+This way, we know that
+all dependencies will have the exact same version installed at all times.

+If you update a library in the base environment, you need to update it
+for both the virtualenv and conda environments before submitting a PR.

+## Virtualenv dependencies

+There are two files related to virtualenv dependencies:

+1. `repo2docker/buildpacks/python/requirements.txt`

+   Contains list of packages to install in Python3 virtualenvs,
+   which are the default.
+This should be where all Notebook versions &
+   notebook extensions (such as JupyterLab / nteract) go.

+2. `repo2docker/buildpacks/python/requirements2.txt`

+   Contains list of packages to install in Python2 virtualenvs, which
+   can be specifically requested by users.
+This only needs `IPyKernel`
+   and kernel related libraries - Notebook / Notebook Extension need
+   not be installed here.

+Once you edit either of these files to add a new package / bump version on
+an existing package, you should then run `./repo2docker/buildpacks/python/freeze.bash`.
+This script will resolve dependencies and write them to the respective `.frozen.txt`
+files.
+You will need Python3 and Python2 with virtualenv to run the script.

+All the .txt files in `repo2docker/buildpacks/python/` should be comitted to git.

+## Conda dependencies

+There are two files related to conda dependencies:

+1. `repo2docker/buildpacks/conda/environment.yml`

+   Contains list of packages to install in Python3 conda environments,
+   which are the default.
+This should be where all Notebook versions &
+   notebook extensions (such as JupyterLab / nteract) go.

+2. `repo2docker/buildpacks/conda/environment.py-2.7.yml`

+   Contains list of packages to install in Python2 conda environments, which
+   can be specifically requested by users.
+This only needs `IPyKernel`
+   and kernel related libraries - Notebook / Notebook Extension need
+   not be installed here.

+Once you edit either of these files to add a new package / bump version on
+an existing package, you should then run `./repo2docker/buildpacks/conda/freeze.py`.
+This script will resolve dependencies and write them to the respective `.frozen.yml`
+files.
+You will need `docker` installed to run this script.

+The following files should be comitted to git:

+- repo2docker/buildpacks/conda/environment.frozen.yml
+- repo2docker/buildpacks/conda/environment.py-2.7.yml
+- repo2docker/buildpacks/conda/environment.py-3.6.frozen.yml
+- repo2docker/buildpacks/conda/environment.py-2.7.frozen.yml
+- repo2docker/buildpacks/conda/environment.py-3.5.frozen.yml
+- repo2docker/buildpacks/conda/environment.yml

+## Make a Pull Request

+Once you've made the commit, please make a Pull Request to the `jupyter/repo2docker`
+repository, with a description of what versions were bumped / what new packages were
+added and why.

 # Release Process

 We try to make a release of repo2docker every few months if possible.